Per- and Polyfluoroalkyl Substances (PFAS)

 Takeback Program

-MassDEP, in partnership with the Massachusetts Department of Fire Services (MassDFS), initiated a legacy "Aqueous Film-Forming Foam" (AFFF) collection and destruction program in 2018 that has collected (to date) more than 330,000 pounds (over 39,500 gallons) of legacy foam from 148 fire departments and facilities across the Commonwealth and MassDOT.
+MassDEP, in partnership with the Massachusetts Department of Fire Services (MassDFS), initiated a legacy "Aqueous Film-Forming Foam" (AFFF) collection and destruction program in 2018 and expanded for modern AFFF that has collected ( through June 2024) more than 400,000 pounds (over 47,000 gals) of foam from 157 fire departments and facilities across the Commonwealth.
+The take-back program ensures that these foams are removed from current stockpiles and appropriately neutralized.
+See the project summary below.

 In August 2021, the Massachusetts Department of Fire Services and Department of Environmental Protection issued a joint Advisory for AFFF containing PFAS.
 A link to the Advisory can be found below.